waldobronchart/ShortcutMapper/README.md

 I follow the git-flow process to get new features and bugfixes in.
 You can read about it here: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow

-Basically you'll create a branch like `feature/descriptive-feature-name` from the `gh-pages` branch and start working in that.
-Once you're done, you'll create a pull request that merges into the `develop` branch.
+Basically you'll create a branch like `feature/descriptive-feature-name` from the `master` branch and start working in that.
+Once you're done, you'll create a pull request that merges into the `dev` branch.
-This allows me to test your changes before it is published to the `gh-pages` branch.
+This allows me to test your changes before it is published to the `master` branch.

-For bug fixes, you'll name your branch `bugfix/descriptive-bug-name`.
+For bug fixes, you'll name your branch `fix/descriptive-bug-name`.

 ### Expected contents for new keyboards